 Business Administration - Management Emphasis

 The Management Emphasis prepares students for the opportunities and challenges that managers encounter at all levels of an organization.
 The students are required to take Business Communications and three additional upper-level management courses.
-The options are Retail Management, Human Resources Management, International Management, Business Policy, and Labor Economics.
+The options are Retail Management, Human Resources Management, International Management, and Strategic Management.
 These options allow the student to explore a variety of perspectives and experiences in management.

 Mr. Lindon Newberry